tbarbette/retina-expe/README.md

 Follow https://github.com/stanford-esrg/retina/blob/main/INSTALL.md

 #### Suricata
 Install Suricata if you want to reproduce the comparison test against Suricata.
 You need the "master" version, as the DPDK support is in no release yet.
+You need the modified version available at git clone https://github.com/tbarbette/suricata.git which enables precise packets statistics to be exported.
+Else the parsing python script will not work.

 ```
 sudo apt-get -y install python3 python3-pip build-essential meson pkg-config libnuma-dev python3-pyelftools libpcap-dev libclang-dev libyaml-dev  libpcre3 libpcre3-dbg libpcre3-dev libpcap-dev   \